 These standards are organized into four categories known as processes.
-They are Creating, Presenting, Responding, and Connecting.
+They are Creating, Performing, Responding, and Connecting.
 Combined, these processes cultivate wisdom, innovative thinking, and intrinsic values; processes not easily quantified, but vital to lifelong learning in an increasingly technological, commercial, and global society.

-Creating Presenting Responding Connecting Conceiving and developing new artistic ideas and work.
-Interpreting and sharing artistic work.
+Creating Performing Responding Connecting Conceiving and developing new artistic ideas and work.
+Realizing artistic ideas and work through interpretation and presentation.
 Understanding and evaluating how the arts convey meaning.
 Relating artistic ideas and work with personal meaning and external context.